top of page

 History of St. James

-The parish of St. James has been an integral an influential part of the Woodstock community since the summer of 1826.
+The parish of St. James has been an integral and influential part of the Woodstock community since the summer of 1826.
 Dr. Joseph A. Gallup, gave the land on which the first church was built.
 The church was ready in time for the Christmas Eve service in 1827 and was consecrated on September 28, 1828.

 The First Building